Loving our kids unconditionally is not necessarily the same as doing unconditional parenting!

 You treat your child with an unconditional positive regard.

-Now, "100 % acceptance of your kid regardless of everything" is a stance that is extremely provocative for many parents because they think: "How can kids learn to behave if they are not taught what is right and what is wrong?"
+Now, "100 % acceptance of your kid regardless of everything" is a stance that is extremely provocative for many parents because they think:

 That is a good question!